gscontras/ESSLLI-2016/chapters/3-examples.md

 #### Application 1: Quantifier scope ambiguities

-Quantifier scope ambiguities have stood at the heart of linguistic inquiry for nearly as long as the enterprise has existed in its current form.
-Montague (1973) builds the possibility for scope-shifting into the bones of his semantics.
-May (1977) proposes the rule of QR, which derives scope ambiguities syntactically.
+Quantifier scope ambiguities have stood at the heart of linguistic inquiry for nearly as long as the enterprise has existed in its current form. reft:montague1973 builds the possibility for scope-shifting into the bones of his semantics. reft:may1977 proposes the rule of QR, which derives scope ambiguities syntactically.
 Either of these efforts ensures that when you combine quantifiers like *every* and *all* with other logical operators like negation, you get an ambiguous sentence; the ambiguities correspond to the relative scope of these operators within the logical form (LF) of the sentence (whence the name "scope ambiguities").

 - *All of the horses didn't jump over the fence.*
 	- surface scope: ∀ > ¬; paraphrase: "none"